 The results discussed so far depend on initial conditions, which can be chosen to be any full or complete tree with b branches and height h.
-Full trees have a total number of $(b^{h+1}-1)/(b-1)$ criminals; the case of a full ternary tree of height three discussed above corresponds to b=h=3 with forty initial criminals.
-For a fixed number of criminals, the larger b, the smaller b and the less hierarchical the initial tree is.
-The choice of b=1 is the limiting case of a linear chain: here, strategy $Q_D(q>1)$ will lead to a unitary eradication probability since all nodes will have out degree one and at the onset of the pursuit phase law enforcement will proceed until the kingpin is reached, regardless of the number of total criminals and of b.
-The eradication probability decreases on a binary initial tree with b=2, since now dead-ends may be encountered.
+To analyze different initial conditions, we can vary the values of b,h that describe the "unthreatened," police-free tree.
+Note that full trees have a total number of $(b^{h+1}-1)/(b-1)$ criminals; the case of a full ternary tree of height 3 discussed above corresponds to b = h = 3with 40 initial criminals.
+For a fixed number of criminals, the larger b, the smaller h and the less hierarchical the initial tree is.
+The choice of b = 1 is the limiting case of a linear chain: here, strategy $Q_D(q > 1)$ will lead to a unitary eradication probability since all nodes will have out degree 1 and at the onset of the pursuit phase law enforcement will proceed until the kingpin is reached, regardless of the number of total criminals and of h.
+The eradication probability decreases on a binary initial tree with b = 2, since now dead ends may be encountered.
 Further increasing b leads to diminishing eradication probabilities due to the possibility of more unsuccessful pursuits.
-Once a sufficiently large value for b is reached however, h will be small enough, that reaching the kingpin may become more feasible.
+Once a sufficiently large value for b is reached, however, h will be small enough that reaching the kingpin may become more feasible.
+These two opposing trends are expected to lead to a minimum in the eradication probability.
 We find the critical value of b at the threshold between the two trends to depend on the initial number of criminals.
-In the left hand panel of Fig. 10 for example we show the eradication probability for $Q_D(q=3)$ on an initial network of forty criminals with varying b and with a fixed value of k = 30.
+In the left hand panel of Fig. 10, for example, we show the eradication probability for $Q_D(q=3)$ on an initial network of 40 criminals with varying b and with a fixed value of k = 30.
 The complete trees we created were as regular as possible, with all second-to-last nodes sharing the same number of underlings as possible.
-The choice b=3 is the full ternary tree case we have analyzed in detail above.
+The choice b = 3 is the full ternary tree case we have analyzed in detail above.
 Note the minimum for intermediate values of b.
 Similar trends arise also for $Q_A(p)$ although the decrease in the eradication probability is less pronounced for small b.
-In the middle and right hand panels of Fig. 10 we consider initial networks made of full trees with fixed b and varying h and vice-versa.
-We expect increases in b or h to lead to lower eradication probabilities since the number of initial criminals will be larger.
-In the middle panel of Fig. 10 we show an initial network of height h=4with branching b = 1, representing a chain of criminals, with b=2, representing a binary tree, and with b=4representing a quaternary one.
-As expected, the eradication probability decreases with k for all b, and with b for fixed k.
-On the right hand panel of Fig. 10 we find similar results for an initial full binary tree with b=2and with heights h = 2, 4, 6.
-The eradication probability
+In the middle and right hand panels of Fig. 10 we consider initial networks made of full trees with fixed b and varying h and vice versa.
+We expect increases

-Figure 9.
-The network eradication probability as a function of the recruitment index k, obtained by averaging over 10,000 simulations for different strategies.
+FIG. 9.
+The network eradication probability as a function of the recruitment index k, obtained by averaging over 10 000 simulations for different strategies.
 We consider a total population of $n^ = 500,1000,2000$ individuals and halt our simulations when the criminal network reaches this size.
-We specify the Beat(Q) of each strategy as the maximum value of the recruitment index k for which the network is eradicated with probability one, over all simulations.
-Note that Q_I is the limiting strategy for $Q_A(p \to \infty)$ and $Q_D(q \to \infty)$.
-Our results reveal that the optimal strategy for fast growing networks with large k is to use investigative strategies with large values of p,q while for slower growing networks with small values of k, moderate values of p,q yield higher probabilities of eradicating the network.
-Note that curves for $Q_A(p=1)$ and $Q_D(q=1)$ are the same and that the Q_I curve is the limit for $Q_A(p\to\infty) = Q_D(q\to\infty)$.
+We specify the B(Q) of each strategy as the maximum value of the recruitment index k for which the network is eradicated with probability 1, over all simulations.
+Note that $Q_I$ is the limiting strategy for $Q_A(p \to \infty)$ and $Q_D(q \to \infty)$ .
+Our results reveal that the optimal strategy for fast growing networks with large k is to use investigative strategies with large values of p,q, whereas for slower growing networks with small values of k, moderate values of p,q yield higher probabilities of eradicating the network.
+Note that curves for $Q_A(p=1)$ and $Q_D(q=1)$ are the same and that the $Q_I$ curve is the limit for $Q_A(p\to\infty) = Q_D(q\to\infty)$ .